jamestn/6502-obfuscation/6502_Obfuscation.md

 #### Modifying code sections just before use

-To go a step further, certain sections of code can be descrambled just before they are excuted, then scrambled again.
+To go a step further, certain sections of code can be descrambled just before they are executed, then scrambled again.
 This would prevent someone doing a memory dump of an emulator once the code is running (which they'd do in an  attempt to see the machine code once it's all unscrambled).

 #### Modifying code sections - recursively